wipfir97/RFDose/README.md

 ⚡ An R package for RF-EMF dose calculations

-⚠️ Development status: work in progress ⌛

 ---

 ## 📦 About

-📶 The ETAIN Dose Calculator ...
+📶 The Dose Calculator ...

 ---